oauthstuff/draft-oauth-rar/README.md

 # draft-oauth-rar

-This repository contains the draft on OAuth Rich Authorzation Requests.
+This repository contains the IETF draft on OAuth Rich Authorzation Requests.

-ddd
+To build the xml2rfc file and transform it into html and txt run `make-v2.sh`.